Saulo-Echeverria/Saulo-Echeverria/README.md

 ![Cartão de Visita](https://webbranding.io/wp-content/uploads/2023/08/Cartao-de-visita-Paisagem-preto-cinza.png)

-# Hi, I'm Saulo Echeverria! 👋
+# Hello Word, I'm Saulo Echeverria! 👋

 I'm a businessman by day and a dreamer by night.
 Striving for a balance between hard work and fun, I value a good laugh, engaging conversation, and spontaneous adventure.
 A lover of animals and nature, I'm always on the hunt for new knowledge and challenges.